muchumi/Stream-101-UI/README.md

 # Stream-101-UI
-A react.js frontend application for Stream-101-API REST API.
+A UI application for Stream-101-API REST API.